What Business Insurance Do I Need?

 It may also be worth taking out professional indemnity insurance, depending on the nature of your business.

-Professional indemnity insurance (also known as professional liability insurance) covers your business against claims made from clients or customers who feel that professional advice that you’ve given them has been negligent, or has caused reputational damage or financial loss to their business.
+Professional indemnity insurance (also known as professional liability insurance) covers your business against claims made from clients or customers who feel that the professional advice that you've given them has been negligent or has caused reputational damage or financial loss to their business.

 Although this cover isn't required for businesses that sell products, it's a crucial insurance product for architects, consultants, accountants and estate agents, where consultancy and design work play a crucial role.

-Many potential clients, especially local authorities or large companies, will even ask you to provide proof of professional indemnity insurance before they agree to work with you.
+Many potential clients, especially local authorities or large companies, will even ask you to provide proof of public liability insurance before they agree to work with you.

 Employer's liability insurance will provide cover against claims made by employees who have suffered an injury or illness during the course of their employment with you.